 b/ Technique via ventricular tap :

 In the operating room, with the patient awake, local anesthesia is carried out for incision of skin and soft tissues overlying the area of the Burr hole to be made.
 After skin incision, which is extended deeply to the level of skull, Burr hole is made.
 Dura mater is exposed, and 18 GA ventricular tap needle inserted into Cornu Ammonis of the lateral ventricle of the brain.
 After draining 5 cc of cerebrospinal fluid the contents of the syringe with fetal precursor cell transplant as per ‘Implantation Scheme’ are implanted.
 If another fetal precursor cell transplant is to be implanted, wait 10 minutes, again drain 5 cc of cerebrospinal fluid and then implant the contents of another syringe with cell transplant as per ‘Implantation scheme’.
+Repeat the same steps for an implant No. 3 and then No. 4.

 Observe dura mater for possible signs of intra-cerebral hematoma for 10 minutes, secure hemostasis of dura mater, bone margins, suture the soft tissues and skin.